Codefend/core/README.md

 }
 ```

-Note: you can change the pattern of the word as your requirement from the configuration file [see regexList](#configuration)
+Note: you can change the pattern of the word as your requirement from the configuration file [regexList](#configuration)

 ### `Step 2`: Run the CLI